 # NQL where

-A `where` clause allows you to add conditions to your query to filter the results using [nql-comparison-operators](https://docs.nexthink.com/platform/understanding-key-data-platform-concepts/nexthink-query-language-nql/nql-operators/nql-comparison-operators "mention") and [nql-logical-operators](https://docs.nexthink.com/platform/understanding-key-data-platform-concepts/nexthink-query-language-nql/nql-operators/nql-logical-operators "mention").
+A `where` clause allows you to add conditions to your query to filter the results using [NQL comparison operators](/platform/understanding-key-data-platform-concepts/nexthink-query-language-nql/nql-operators/nql-comparison-operators.md) and [NQL logical operators](/platform/understanding-key-data-platform-concepts/nexthink-query-language-nql/nql-operators/nql-logical-operators.md).

 ## Comparing field value to a fixed reference